openaustralia/infrastructure/README.md

 * Ansible: To configure individual servers - install packages, create directory structures, install SSL certificates, configure cron jobs, create databases, etc..
+* Vagrant: For local development of the Ansible setups for the servers.
+The vagrant boxes are not designed for doing application development.
+For that go to the individual application repositories.
 * Capistrano: For application deployment.
 This is what installs the actual web application and updates the database schema.

 Each application has its own repository and this is where application deployment is done from.
 This repository just contains the Terraform and Ansible configuration for the servers.

+A little note on terminology:
+* "provisioning" - we use this to mean configuring the server with Ansible.
+* "deployment" - we use to mean installing or updating the web application with Capistrano.

 ## Current state of this work (as of 5 March 2018)